 Examples of Proper Mentorships

-- Intercultural Connections Advocates will write their mentees a welcome letter to give to them when they arrive on campus.
+- Connections Mentors will write their first-year students a welcome letter to give to them when they arrive on campus.

 - Create welcome bags for incoming mentees, letter should be included in this.

-- Advocates will be required to attend the Intercultural Picnic during Orientation week as well as the Activities Fair.
-They will also need to touch base with each of their mentees during this time.
+- Connections Mentors will be required to attend the Intercultural Picnic during Orientation week as well as the Activities Fair.
+They will also need to touch base with each of their first-year students during this time.

 - Build an meaningful support network